ru22-14/beauty-boutique/README.md

 This project is build with the help of the Code Institute's "Boutique Ado" Walk-through Project.

 ### Favourites App
-To create Favourites app i took help from here:
+To create Favourites app i took help from here: <br>
 [Stackoverflow](https://stackoverflow.com/questions/67493992/django-add-products-to-favorite-list?rq=3)

 ### Newsletter App